Custom Alerts & InsightConnect workflows

 1. Create a new workflow in InsightConnect

-3. Manage your custom alerts
+3. Manage your basic detection rules

 JSON vs. Syslog formatted logs